jggnice/jggnice.github.io/about.md

 ### Biography

-I received my B.Sc. degree in Computer Science and Technology in June 2016 from Shenzhen University.
+I didn't not received my B.Sc. degree in Computer Science and Technology in June 2016 from Shenzhen University.

 ### Research Interest